 Prior to his tenure at Northwestern, Murphy served as director of athletics at Colgate University in Hamilton, N.Y.
 (1992-2003), the school from which he graduated in 1977.
 During his 11 years at the helm, the university experienced a renaissance of its football program, going from 0-11 in 1995 to three consecutive appearances in the NCAA Division I-AA playoffs.
 In 2003, the year after Murphy's departure to Northwestern, the team made it to the championship game; the achievement of that squad – a non-scholarship program – remains one of Murphy's proudest moments.

-Colgate’s other teams experienced success as well, with men’s basketball, women’s soccer, women’s volleyball, women’s softball and men’s ice hockey teams making NCAA tournament appearances.
-The school also achieved graduation rates among the highest for student-athletes in Division I during Murphy’s tenure.
-A proud alum, Murphy had the honor of delivering the address for the university’s 2012 graduation ceremony.
+Colgate's other teams experienced success as well, with numerous programs making NCAA tournament appearances and the school's student-athletes achieving graduation rates among the highest in Division I. A proud alumnus, Murphy had the honor of delivering the address for the university's 2012 graduation ceremony.

 A former All-Pro safety for the Washington Redskins, Murphy enjoyed an eight-year career (1977-84) after originally signing with the team as an undrafted free agent in 1977.
 He was a co-captain from 1980-84, a period that included two Super Bowl teams (1982-83).
 He enjoyed his finest season in 1983, leading the NFL with nine interceptions and earning consensus All-Pro honors as well as a trip to the Pro Bowl.
-Murphy was named as one of the Redskins’ “70 Greatest Players,” as well as one of the “80 Greatest Redskins,” and also is a member of the club’s 50th Anniversary Team.
+Murphy posted 24 INTs from 1980-83, the most in the NFL over that four-year span.
+He was named as one of Washington's "70 Greatest Players," as well as one of the team's 80 greatest players, and also is a member of the club's 50th Anniversary Team.

-Joe Gibbs, the Hall of Fame former coach of the Redskins who led the team during Murphy’s 1981-84 seasons, was appreciative of the player’s contributions and lauded the Packers’ hiring of Murphy.
+Joe Gibbs, the Hall of Fame former coach of Washington who led the team during Murphy's 1981-84 seasons, was appreciative of the player's contributions and lauded the Packers' hiring of Murphy.

-“Mark meant a lot to the Redskins organization the years he was here and played,” Gibbs said.
-“He was a great person along with being one of the brightest and most competitive people we’ve had here at the Redskins.”
+"Mark meant a lot to the organization the years he was here and played," Gibbs said.
+"He was a great person along with being one of the brightest and most competitive people we've had here."

-Gibbs had an influence on Murphy as well, as the Packers’ CEO attributes much of his leadership style to what he learned from the successful Redskins coach.
+Gibbs had an influence on Murphy as well, as the Packers' CEO attributes much of his leadership style to what he learned from the successful Washington coach.